Will your retirement money last as long as you do?Finances

 Live now as you plan to later

 Birken advises you to begin by looking at your big line item expenses, such as housing, transportation, and health care.
 If there are changes you see yourself making in retirement (like downsizing to a townhouse or becoming a one-car household) that you can realistically make early, go ahead and implement them.
-You'll not only save money that you can funnel into your retirement accounts, you'll ultimately set yourself up for a happier, more satisfying retirement.
+You'll not only save money that you can funnel into your retirement accounts, but you’ll also ultimately set yourself up for a happier, more satisfying retirement.

 This information is brought to you by Athene — where unconventional thinking brings innovative annuity solutions that can help make your retirement dreams a reality.